tsutterley/model-harmonics/doc/source/user_guide/ucar_rda_jra55_surface.md

 ucar_rda_jra55_surface.py
 =========================

-- Downloads JRA-55 products using a links list provided by the [NCAR/UCAR Research Data Archive (RDA)](https://rda.ucar.edu/)
+- Downloads JRA-55 products using a links list csh file provided by the [NCAR/UCAR Research Data Archive (RDA)](https://rda.ucar.edu/)
 - JRA-55 6-hour data is more regularly updated compared with the monthly means
 - Combines 6-hour model outputs into monthly averages
 - Will extract data files if compressed into a single tar file